szdav1/CompetitionOrganizer/README.md

 > Fencing associations that do home competitions usually use paper for it.
 Paper costs money, and every data needs to be calculated by someone.
 > This takes time and the person who manages the poules and tables must have some experience, and know how fencing competitions work.
 > But the user of this software only needs to know how the software works.
-> Entering  data into the poules, calculating the data after a poule ends, sorting the fencers and than puting them into a table, all this is done
+> Entering  data into the poules, calculating the data after a poule ends, sorting the fencers and then putting them into a table, all this is done
 > by the software.